lets-fiware/FIWARE-Big-Bang/docs/installation/orion.md

 ## How to setup

 To set up Orion, configure an environment variable in config.sh.
-Set a sub-domain name for Orion to `ORION` as shown:
+Set a sub-domain name for Orion to `ORION=` as shown:

 ```bash
 ORION=orion